Slightly Deranged Golf

-Robots will be timed on their runs and allocated rankings based on the total times, with the penalties below taken into account.
+- Rankings will be based on the total time taken to play three holes, with penalties taken into account.

-Points will be awarded to the top finishers like so:
+- Points will be awarded to the top finishers:

 - 1st: 40 points